rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

 Use breadcrumbs when you want to improve web application way-finding and navigation on sites that organize content hierarchically.
-For example, breadcrumbs help user better identify where they are in applications that use top navigation.
+For example, breadcrumbs help users better identify where they are.
+This is particularly true of sites that use top navigation.

 Do not use breadcrumbs:

 - On single-level web applications that have no logical hierarchy or grouping.
 - In dual panel layouts.
-However, use breadcrumbs if the current page has a hierarchy above it.
+You can use breadcrumbs if the current page has a hierarchy above it.

 {% endcolumn %}